typedtools/behavioral/docs/gh-pages/docs/getting-started/write-first-test.md

 `
 ```

-Now we can run it with jest command.
+Now we can run it with `jest` command to see result.